 OSHA Trench Safety Requirements

-Understanding OSHA excavation standards for safe trench construction, including soil classification, protective systems, and compliance thresholds.
+Understanding OSHA excavation standards for safe trench construction, including soil classification, protective systems, and the limits of geometry-only planning outputs.

 This guide is for educational purposes only.
 It does not replace professional safety training, a competent person assessment, or engineering analysis.
 Always follow your local jurisdiction's excavation safety regulations and consult qualified professionals for site-specific safety planning.